dougwt/user-stories-api/server/docs/roles/GET_roles.md

 # GET roles

-Returns a collection of a Project's Roles.
+Returns a collection of the Project's 100 most recently created Roles.

 ## Resource URL